 Our “Faraday Insights” provide an evidence-based assessment of the market, economics, technology and capabilities for energy storage technologies and the transition to a fully electric UK.
 The insights are concise briefings that aim to help bridge knowledge gaps across industry, academia and government.
-Published every two months the publications will be prepared by authors from across the Faraday Institution network and coordinated by Stephen Gifford, Head of Economics and Market Insights.
-The initial series of publications will focus on the electrification of transport.
+Published every two months the publications are prepared by authors from across the Faraday Institution network and coordinated by Stephen Gifford, Head of Economics and Market Insights.

 The road to electrification – from the internal combustion engine to the battery electric vehicle.